Big-Life-Lab/htnport/README.md

 ## Folders

-- **data**: Study data (only available at RDC) and test data for validating svyglm model export.
+- **data**: Study data (only available at RDC).
 - **R**: R functions necessary for running HTNPoRT descriptives, derivation, validation, and presentation.
-- **models**: Exported svyglm and glm model objects of HTNPoRT.
+- **output**: Select objects, parameters, and paper output needed for final HTNPoRT model implementation.
 - **papers**: Papers written for this project which include reproducible results.
-- **worksheets**: variables.csv and variable-details.csv files detailing which variables are transformed across CHMS for HTNPoRT analyses and how they are recoded, respectively.
+- **worksheets**: `variables.csv` and `variable-details.csv` files detailing which variables are transformed across CHMS for HTNPoRT analyses and how they are recoded, respectively.